bghira/SimpleTuner/README.md

 ### Flux.1 [dev, schnell]

-- A100-40G (LoRA, rank-128 or lower)
-- A100-80G (LoRA, up to rank-256, Full tune with DeepSpeed)
+- A100-80G (Full tune with DeepSpeed)
+- A100-40G (LoRA, LoKr)
+- 3090 24G (LoRA, LoKr)
+- 3080 16G (int4, LoRA, LoKr)

-Flux prefers being trained with multiple large GPUs but a single 16G card should be able to do it with quantisation.
+Flux prefers being trained with multiple large GPUs but a single 16G card should be able to do it with quantisation of the transformer and text encoders.

 ### SDXL, 1024px